aimeecodes/aimee.codes/_posts/2021-03-17-iowa-data-cleaning.md

   <img src="/assets/images/2021-03-17/AreaFrontageSubplotPostFill4.svg" width="49%">
 </section>

-It is not perfect, but it does let us keep <code>LotFrontage</code> as a feature, and this might help boost the performance of our algorithm.
-Another way we can visualize how the data was changed is by using <code>.describe()</code> on <code>merged_data['LotFrontage']</code> before and after filling.
+It is not perfect, but it does let us keep `LotFrontage` as a feature, and this might help boost the performance of our algorithm.
+Another way we can visualize how the data was changed is by using `.describe()` on `merged_data['LotFrontage']` before and after filling.

 {% highlight python %}
          Prefill  Postfill